VesnaBrucoms/estranged-spirits/Data Files/Estranged Spirits Readme.txt

 ==========
 Licensing
 ==========
-Othral Ancestral Tomb is under the MIT license.
+Estranged Spirits is under the MIT license.

 Broadly speaking this means you can do whatever you want to this mod, but please credit me as the original author.